 Posts in category sans-serif - page 3

-It works well for titles and long runs of text with capital letters that shine.
+It works quite well for titles and long runs of text.
+All upper-case works especially well.